ANOTHER SUNNY, BUT SMOKY SKY...

 THURSDAY: S 10-20 KTS WAVES: 1-3′

 THURSDAY: Smoky sun fades.
 Increasing clouds.
-Thunder at NIGHT.
-HIGH: 82 LOW: 65
+Storms at NIGHT.
+HIGH: 83 LOW: 66

-FRIDAY: Partly sunny.
+FRIDAY: Mix of sun and clouds.
 Warm and humid.
 Scattered thunderstorms.
-HIGH: 79 LOW: 63
+HIGH: 80 LOW: 63

 SATURDAY: Partly sunny.
 Warm and humid.
-Isolated afternoon and evening storms.
-HIGH: 81 LOW: 67
+Isolated storms possible.
+HIGH: 81 LOW: 66

 SUNDAY: Hot, humid and breezy.
 Partly cloudy.
-Thunderstorms arrive late.
-HIGH: 87 LOW: 69
+Scattered storms, mostly late.
+HIGH: 85 LOW: 68

 Copyright 2021 WBAY.
 All rights reserved.